5 Tips for Being a Better Nonprofit Strategist

 1: Frame strategy before planning

 Think about diet “strategies.”
 There are low fat, low carbohydrate, high protein, paleo, plant-based and countless other strategies for losing weight.
-While research supports all of them, each boils down to
+While research supports all of them, each boils down to an clear, actionable framework for deciding what foods to eat.

 Sure, you can create a meal plan using any one of these diets strategies.
 The plan might define precisely what you will eat each and every day.
 And the plan may be very helpful in staying on a strategic course.

 But, you don’t need a meal plan to be successful on any one of these diets.
 You just need to follow the core decision-making rules.
 On a low carb diet, you restrict the intake of carbohydrates.
-When you walk into
+When you walk into a restaurants and cannot order what’s planned for your next meal, you still know how to stay on strategy – shun the bread-basket, order broiled fish instead of pasta, and skip dessert.

 2: Cast off the shackles of resource constraints